ThomasSel/golden-square/skill-challenges/09_design_a_multi_class_system/multi_class_recipe.md

   def initialize
   end

-  def add_entry(entry) # entry is a string
+  def add_entry(entry) # entry is a DiaryEntry instance
+    # adds entry to diary AND exctracts phone numbers within the entry
     # returns nothing
   end

-  def add_todo(task) # todo is a string
+  def add_task(task) # todo is a Task instance
     # returns nothing
   end

-  def show_todo
+  def list_entries
-  # returns array of tasks
+    # returns array of entries
   end

-  def all
+  def list_tasks
-    # returns a list of all the entries
+    # returns array of pending tasks
   end

+  def list_contacts
+    # returns array of phone numbers
+  end

   def readable_entries(wpm, reading_time) # wpm and reading_time are integers
     # returns entries that I can read in the time given
   end

+  def completed_tasks
+    # returns a list of completed tasks
   end

-class Contacts
-  def initialize
 end

+class DiaryEntry
+  def initialize(contents) # contents is a string end

-  def list
+  def contents
-    # returns a list of phone numbers
+    # returns the contents of the entry
   end

+  def count_words
-  def get_numbers(diary) # diary is an instance of the diary class
+    # returns an integer: number of words in the entry
-    # returns nothing
   end

+  def reading_time(wpm) # wpm is an integer
+    # returns and integer reperesenting the number of minutes
+    # to read the entry at a given wpm and time
   end

-class TodoList
-  def initialize
+  def extract_numbers
+    # return a list of phone numbers in the contents
   end

-  def tasks
-    # returns a list of tasks
 end

+class Task
-  def add(task) # task is a string
+  def initialize(contents) # contents is a string end

+  def contents
+    # returns the contents
+  end

+  def mark_complete!
     # returns nothing
+  end

+  def complete?
+    # return true if complete, false otherwise
   end
 end
 ```